Are Buffett and Berkshire About to Bail on Kraft Heinz Stock?

 Buffet, Berkshire and what's next for KHC stock

-Most recently, in May Berkshire announced it sold some 14 million shares of Citigroup (C), according to its 13F filing.
+In May, Berkshire announced it sold some 14 million shares of Citigroup (C), according to its 13F filing.
 To be clear, this transaction was announced in May but occurred across the January 1-to-March 31 reporting period.

 However you slice it, those 14 million shares didn't hold back C stock, which has rallied nearly 35% in 2025.

-Just as noteworthy is that average volume for Citigroup is almost exactly the same amount at 14 million shares daily.
+Just as noteworthy is that the average volume for Citigroup is almost exactly the same amount at 14 million shares daily.
 In other words, Berkshire could have satisfied all market demand for one session if no one else on the planet sold a single share of Citi.

 Unfortunately daily volume in KHC is also about 14 million shares — meaning the total stake adds up to more than a month of trading volume rather than just a single day.